cris178/P2PFileSystem/README.md

 edit files in a P2P filesystem.

 ## Testing and Running

+Once you have two computers running our P2PFileSystem we made a script that automatically creates files and directories and another that checks if they were successfully created.

+    CreateFilesAndDirs.py

+Makes several files and directories.

+    TestFilesAndDirsCreated.py

+Checks if the files were successfully created.

+**GDB**

 You can run the program as stated above using the -d flag which puts the fuse file system in dev mode and allows you to see the functions running in real time.
 Or you can use GDB if that's your personal preference.